-- 3. Attach the inlet fluid tube, using one wrench to orient the elbow fitting (72) and one wrench to tighten it to the housing (218). - If the outlet fluid fitting and/or the check valve were removed, reinstall using thread sealant.
+- 3. Attach the inlet fluid tube, using one wrench to orient the elbow fitting (72) and one wrench to tighten it to the housing (218). - 4.
+If the outlet fluid fitting and/or the check valve were removed, reinstall using thread sealant.
 Position the outlet so that it is pointed down and slightly forward.

+Incorrect orientation of the fluid components can cause the system's voltage to lower below normal operating voltage.
+Low system voltage may cause arcing that damages system components.
 Orient the check valve to maintain air space between the fluid hose and other components.

 - 5. Place the two clamps (101) over the top of the air cylinder (227) and attach the top sensor to the top clamp and the bottom sensor to the bottom clamp. - 6.
 If the sensor positions were indicated during disassembly, attach the clamps into position.
-If the position was not indicated, follow the steps in Adjust the Isolation Valve Sensors, page 96. - 7.
+If the position was not indicated, follow the steps in Adjust the Isolation Valve Sensors, page 93. - 7.
 Fill the wash fluid bottle (W) with HydroShield cleansing solution above the minimum line marked on the bottle.
 Replace it in the cabinet.
 Reconnect the tube (91). - 8.
 Reconnect the three push-to-connect air line fittings (239) to the isolation valve: top, middle, bottom.
-For connection details, see Pneumatic Connections, page 114.
+For connection details, see Pneumatic Connections, page 110.